 Sociology of Work and Culture

 Detailed study of social structure and process in the workplace from the systems, participatory and cultural perspectives.
 Focal points include social structure, socialization, leadership, goal attainment, cultural diversity, and the impact of culture on the workplace.
 3 Credits (3 Lecture) Prerequisite(s): SOC111.
 (Cultural Diversity) Spring Only.

 Introductory review of social inquiry, research, observation, measurement, and analysis that provides students with a basic framework with which to conduct social scientific research.
 Course work addresses quantitative and qualitative methodologies and involves several research projects.
-3 Credits (3 Lecture) Prerequisite(s): ENL111 and ENL121 and MTH160 and SOC111 or ENL111 and ENL121 and MTH160 and SOC113.
-(Writing Enriched) Spring Only.
+3 Credits (3 Lecture) Prerequisite(s): ENL121 and MTH160 and SOC111 or ENL121 and MTH160 and SOC113 or ENL201 and MTH160 and SOC111 or ENL201 and MTH160 and SOC113.
+(Writing Enriched)

 Ethnicity, Class, and Status in the United States